 Here is the back-cover copy:

-This review appeared the following year, but is here on this page to keep it all in one place:
+This review appeared in Microcomputing the following year, but is here on this page to keep it all in one place:

 by Steven K. Roberts